Newborn Screening Information for Providers:

 For infants born outside of a birthing hospital, there are several options available to ensure that newborn hearing screening is performed before one month of age.
-There are many midwives throughout the state of Minnesota with access to screening equipment who have been trained by Newborn Screening Program audiologists to perform newborn hearing screening.
+There are many midwives throughout the state of Minnesota with access to screening equipment who have been trained by our program's audiologists to perform newborn hearing screening.
 The Minnesota Council of Professional Midwives (MCCPM), for example, has distributed hearing screening equipment to trained members practicing across the state to screen newborns for hearing loss.
 MCCPM members also offer newborn hearing screening to families who are not clients in their practice.
-Please see the PDF below for a list of MCCPM members offering hearing screening.
+Please visit our Midwives Offering Newborn Hearing Screening page for a list of midwives who offer hearing screening.

 Midwives who do not have access to hearing screening equipment should educate parents about newborn hearing screening and set up a hearing screening appointment with another provider before the infant is one month of age.
-Midwives who refer families to other providers for hearing screenings are encouraged to fill out the Notification of Newborn Hearing Screening Appointment form and fax or mail it to the Newborn Screening Program.
+Midwives who refer families to other providers for hearing screenings are encouraged to fill out the Notification of Newborn Hearing Screening Appointment form and fax or mail it to our program staff.
 Copies of this form can be ordered free-of-charge on the Education Materials and Forms page.

-The Newborn Screening Program can provide assistance in locating hearing screening resources in the community.
+Please contact our program staff for assistance in locating hearing screening resources in your community.

 Screening may be performed by anyone who has been properly trained.
 Initial training for those who perform newborn hearing screening, as well as refresher trainings and periodic monitoring of staff performance, are essential to ensuring quality screening.
-Resources for training may include experienced screeners; local, licensed clinical and educational audiologists; MDH audiologists; hearing screening equipment manufacturers; and other online resources as recommended by the Newborn Screening Program.
+Resources for training may include experienced screeners; local, licensed clinical and educational audiologists; MDH audiologists; hearing screening equipment manufacturers; and other online resources as recommended by our program.
 Midwives may select appropriate staff to carry out hearing screening and related duties.

 Providers are responsible for educating parents about hearing screening before screening takes place.
 Education materials to aid in the discussion about hearing screening are available free-of-charge and can be ordered on the Education Materials and Forms page.
 For more information on educating parents about newborn screening, including hearing screening, visit the Postnatal Education page.